kvweldon/Intelligence-Gathering/README.md

 <h1>Scenario</h1>

-A client has recently started using a new MSP (managed service provider), but they are not sure the technology is implented securely.
-They have hired me as their pentester to discover any weaknesses within their network.
-I will conduct an assessment by performing initial reconnaissance and information gathering by reviewing the client's website, extracting information using whois and performing DNS reconnaissance - all whie retaining command history for a pentest report.
+A new client, Structureality has recently started using a new MSP (managed service provider), but they are not sure the technology is implented securely.
+Additionally, Structureality has recently implemented a secuirty improvement campaign and wants an assessment of their progress thus far.
+They have hired me as their pentester to evaluate the security of their network.
+Over the course of several labs I will work through the different phases of a pentest and document each of these phases across multiple repositories.
+Come on an ehtical hacking journey with me.

+**<p style="font-size: 18px;">PHASE 1</p>**

+I will conduct an assessment by performing initial reconnaissance and information gathering by reviewing the client's website, extracting information using whois and performing DNS reconnaissance - all while retaining command history for a pentest report.

 **<p style="font-size: 15px;">Step 1: Find and explore a clients website.</p>**